Seal stones were used to mark documents and goods, serving as symbols of authority and authenticity in many ancient societies.

 Napoleon Bonaparte’s Marengo Gold Sword

-This is the sword Napoléon Bonaparte carried at the Battle of Marengo on June 14, 1800 — the dramatic counterattack that shattered Austrian control of northern Italy and secured Napoleon’s grip on France at its most politically vulnerable moment.
-It also accompanied him during the Egyptian Campaign of 1798–1799.
+This is the sword Napoléon Bonaparte carried at the Battle of Marengo on June 14, 1800 — the counterattack that shattered Austrian control of northern Italy and secured Napoleon’s grip on France at its most politically precarious moment.
+It had accompanied him earlier through the Egyptian Campaign of 1798–1799.

 Original OwnerNapoléon Bonaparte (1769–1821)